timoderbeste/ta-fa19-text-analytics/MSIA_490-0_SEC20 Lab 3 Discussion Questions.md

 ### Q7: Would you call Elmo a language model?
 Why or why not?

-### *Q8: What is the advantage of the Bert architecture comparing to the one employed by Elmo?
+### *Q8: What is the advantage of the architecture of Bert comparing to the one of Elmo?